dipankardas011/dipankardas-portfolio/content/diary/Oct25.md

 description = "Let's talk about my October 2025"
 +++

+# Date 2025-10-05
+* working on NATS Subscrioption Terminate vs NACK and ACK in production practical usecase.
+* Learning about complicaated EMAIL SPF entrie and email forwardings.
+* overall system architecture and the design decisions

 # Date 2025-10-03 2025-10-04
 * was able to make the cluster create and cluster delete statemachine work with Emails and SES with postHooks.
 * nice waterfall hiking